Most chefs and head cooks learn their skills through work experience.

 Although not required, certification can show competence and lead to advancement and higher pay.
 The American Culinary Federation certifies personal chefs, in addition to various levels of chefs, such as certified sous chefs or certified executive chefs.
 Certification standards are based primarily on work-related experience and formal training.
-Minimum work experience for certification can range from 6 months to 5 years, depending on the level of certification.
+Minimum work experience for certification can range from about 6 months to 5 years, depending on the level of certification.

 Business skills.
 Executive chefs and chefs who run their own restaurant need to understand the restaurant business.
 They should know how to budget for supplies, set prices, and manage workers so that the restaurant is profitable.

 Communication skills.
 Chefs must communicate their instructions clearly and effectively to staff so that customers’ orders are prepared correctly.

 Creativity.
 Chefs and head cooks need to be creative in order to develop and prepare interesting and innovative recipes.
 They should be able to use various ingredients to create appealing meals for their customers.

 Dexterity.
-Chefs and head cooks need excellent manual dexterity, including proper knife techniques for cutting, chopping, and dicing.
+Chefs and head cooks need excellent dexterity, including proper knife techniques for cutting, chopping, and dicing.

 Leadership skills.
 Chefs and head cooks must have the ability to motivate kitchen staff and develop constructive and cooperative working relationships with them.

 Physical stamina.
 Chefs and head cooks often work long shifts and sometimes spend entire evenings on their feet, overseeing the preparation and serving of meals.

 Sense of taste and smell.
-Chefs and head cooks must have a keen sense of taste and smell in order to inspect food quality and to design meals that their customers enjoy.
+Chefs and head cooks must have a keen sense of taste and smell in order to inspect food quality and to design meals that their customers will enjoy.

 Time-management skills.
 Chefs and head cooks must ensure efficiency in meal preparation and service, especially during busy hours.